pingu1m/learn-once/README.md

 | Linux    | x86_64 (RPM)  | [learn-once-latest-1.x86_64.rpm](https://learn-once.com/download/learn-once-latest-1.x86_64.rpm) |
 | Linux    | AppImage      | [learn-once_latest_amd64.AppImage](https://learn-once.com/download/learn-once_latest_amd64.AppImage) |
 | Windows  | x64           | [learn-once_latest_x64-setup.exe](https://learn-once.com/download/learn-once_latest_x64-setup.exe) |

+## Project Acknowledgment

+This project was developed as part of the final project for the **University of London Bachelor of Computer Science** degree program.

+LearnOnce is the culmination of rigorous academic training, practical implementation, and the desire to create a solution that benefits technical learners.
+The project has helped bridge theoretical concepts and real-world application, leading to the development of this innovative learning tool.

+### Special Thanks

+I would like to extend a heartfelt **thank you** to all the professors, instructors, and support staff at the University of London and Goldsmiths.
+Your guidance and dedication made this project possible.
+The knowledge and skills imparted during the course have been instrumental in shaping this application.

 ## Contributing